mai-ogiso/Chinese_Zodiac_App/README.md

 ## Lessons Learned:

-1. It was my first project in which I tried to use Javascript.
+1. This was my first project in which I tried to use Javascript.
   I learned how to change a site dynamically with **JavaScript**.
 2. As I am Japanese, I created a single page that displays two languages, English and Japanese.
+3. Based on this app, I created a member register app in which a member's profile icon would be displayed with their Chinese zodiac.  --> <a target="_blank" href="https://github.com/mai-ogiso/Member_Register_App">Visit Here</a>